Lycanthropy3301/syncseed/README.md

 ## Performance Optimization

 Syncseed offers flexibility to optimize performance based on specific requirements.
 Regularly test and analyze the execution time under different configurations to strike an optimal balance between security and performance.
-Within the 'tests' folder of the project, you'll find a performance benchmarking program for Syncseed.
+Within the `syncseed/tests` folder of the project, you'll find a performance benchmarking program for Syncseed.
 Feel free to customize this program to evaluate various configurations.
 Additionally, the algorithm's security can be assessed using the cycle generation test, also available in the same folder.
 This test allows you to determine the number of unique seeds that Syncseed can generate before a cycle forms with seed values.

 ## Acknowledgments